Last modified: September 13, 2025

 Once the release branch is declared stable:

-1. *Merge to main and add an annotated, immutable tag (vX.Y.0) for traceability.
+1. Merge into main and create an annotated, immutable tag (vX.Y.0) for traceability.

-2. *Merge (or rebase) back into develop so new development includes every post-freeze fix.
+2. Merge (or rebase) back into develop so ongoing work includes all post-freeze fixes.

-3. Delete the release branch (or archive it) to avoid clutter.
+3. Delete (or archive) the release branch to avoid clutter.

 Advantages